gvwilson/sensibleadventures/iffy/iffy.md

 The splice stretched slightly, and for a moment Iffy was afraid it would give way, but it held.
-"Looks good to me."
+"Looks good to me.
+Well done."

-Iffy shrugged, unused to praise.
+Iffy shrugged, embarrassed by the praise.
-"Only one way to find out."
+"Only one way t' find out."
 She hit the switch on the winch beside her.
-The cable zinged as it was wound in, then made a sharp *crack!* as it came taut.
+The cable zinged as it was wound taut.
 Iffy picked up a wrench and whacked the splice a couple of times as hard as she could.

 Wales blinked.
 "Are you always this direct when you're working?"